Many critics consider The Bride of Frankenstein to be the greatest of all the Frankenstein movies–and one of the best horror made by Universal.

 The film was trimmed from 90 to 75 minutes after the first preview.

-Since its release the film’s reputation has grown, and it is hailed as Whale’s masterpiece.
-Several film scholars (myself included), noting Whale’s homosexuality and that of the others involved in the production, have detected latent gay sensibility in the film.
+Several film scholars (myself included), recognizing Whale’s homosexuality and that of the others involved in the production, have detected latent gay sensibility in the film.
+Others have stressed the edgy and campy elements, both intentional and unintentional, by standards of the time.

 Oscar Nominations: 1